 Example- An account opened in April 2009 shall be eligible for partial withdrawal from 1st April, 2015.
 For a partial withdrawal requested in April 2015, the amount of withdrawal will be limited to 50% of the lower of the balances standing to his / her credit as on 31st March, 2012 or as on 31st March, 2015.

-In case minimum subscription amount of Rs 500/ not made in a financial year then, such PPF account is marked as deactivated account and shall be again activated by paying a nominal penalty of 50/- and minimum subscription amount for each year in which minimum subscription amount not made.
+In case minimum subscription amount of Rs 500/ not made in a financial year then, such PPF account is marked as discontinued account and shall be again revived by paying a nominal penalty of 50/- and minimum subscription amount for each year in which minimum subscription amount not made.
 The account will only be closed after maturity and will continue to earn interest till it is closed.
 The facility of loan or withdrawal will not be allowed from such account.
 Moreover, such a subscriber can not open another PPF account in addition to the de-activated account,at any other office.

 A subscriber has three options at the maturity of the PPF account :-